Saturday, April 25

 Assistant Director(s): Edjah Kweku-Ebura Nduom, MD, FAANS

-Faculty: Owoicho Adogwa, MD, MPH; Nitin Agarwal, MD; Frank Joseph Attenello III, MD; Nicholas M. Barbaro, MD, FAANS; Ankush Chandra; Tsinsue Chen, MD; Brian M. Howard, MD; Benjamin C. Kennedy, MD; Kimberly Price Kicielinski, MD; Karthik Madhavan, MD; Debraj Mukherjee, MD; Nelson M. Oyesiku, MD, PhD, FAANS; Lauren Elizabeth Stone, MD; Jacky Yeung, MD
+Faculty: Owoicho Adogwa, MD, MPH; Nitin Agarwal, MD; Frank Joseph Attenello III, MD; Nicholas M. Barbaro, MD, FAANS; Ankush Chandra, MD, MS; Tsinsue Chen, MD; Brian M. Howard, MD; Benjamin C. Kennedy, MD; Kimberly Price Kicielinski, MD; Karthik Madhavan, MD; Debraj Mukherjee, MD, MPH; Nelson M. Oyesiku, MD, PhD, FAANS; Lauren Elizabeth Stone, MD; Jacky Yeung, MD (Australia)

 This course assists anyone interested in applying to a neurosurgical residency program and is focused on helping medical students understand the essentials in the application process.
 Specific attributes that program directors, residents and faculty associate with a successful neurosurgery resident are discussed.
 Topics discussed will include research as a medical student, taking time off, foreign applicants, women applicants, neurosurgery mentorship and shadowing.
 A panel of recent successful neurosurgery residents discuss their “dos & dont's” for sub-internships and interviews.
 All resources available by the Young Neurosurgeons Committee (YNC) and the AANS for assisting medical students are reviewed.